Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Examples and Computational Results

-We conclude that $f_1$, $f_2$ and $f_3$ are the only fibrations of $X$ over a normal surface, since such fibrations correspond to the two-dimensional faces of the nef cone.
-In particular, $X$ does not admit any genus--$2$ fibration.
-Thus, this phenomenon closely resembles the so-called \emph{non-standard case} for surfaces, see~\cite[Section 2]{BCP06}) for an overview on the topic.
+with general fibre $C_i$ are not genus-$2$ fibrations.
+Furthermore, Proposition \ref{Proposition-Fibrations} shows that $X$ does not carry any other fibration onto a surface since $h^{2,0}(X)=h^{1,0}(X)=0$ and $h^{1,1}(X)=3$.
+Thus, this phenomenon closely resembles the so-called \emph{non-standard case} for surfaces, see~\cite[Section 2]{BCP06} for an overview on the topic.
 Note that rows No. 40 and 44 provide exotic examples as well.

 \item Finally, we observe that $K_X^{\otimes 2}$ is always base-point free and pose the question of whether this property holds in general for regular unmixed threefolds isogenous to a product.
 Furthermore, our birationality criteria are always satisfied for the 3-canonical map, even though this information is not included in the table.
 This motivates the question of whether $K_X^{\otimes 3}$ defines a birational map for all regular unmixed threefolds of this type.
-Recall that for a surface $S$ isogenous to a product $K_S^{\otimes 2}$ is base-point free by Reider's theorem \cite{Reider88} since $K^2_S\geq 8$; moreover, $K_S^{\otimes 3}$ defines an embedding (cf. Corollary \ref{embedding-SIP}). \end{enumerate} \end{remark}
+Recall that for a surface $S$ isogenous to a product $K_S^{\otimes 2}$ is base-point free by Reider's theorem \cite{Reider88} since $K^2_S\geq 8$; moreover, $K_S^{\otimes 3}$ defines an embedding (cf.~Proposition \ref{embedding-SIP}). \end{enumerate} \end{remark}